MeirionHughes/web-streams-extensions/README.md

 A collection of helper methods for WebStreams, inspired by ReactiveExtensions.
 Being built on-top of ReadableStream, we can have a reactive pipeline with **non-blocking back-pressure built-in**.

-Requires support for ReadableStream ([use a polyfill if not available](https://www.npmjs.com/package/web-streams-polyfill)).
-Subjects require support for WritableStream.
-Requires support for async/await.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.